codacy/docs/docs/repositories-configure/local-analysis/client-side-tools.md

     The Codacy Analysis CLI automatically fetches the code pattern settings that you define on the Codacy UI and applies them when running the tools.

 -   **Standalone tools:** Codacy provides auxiliary converters that parse the output of third-party tools and convert to a format that you then upload to Codacy.
-You must download, configure, and run the third-party tools yourself.
+You must download, configure, and run the third-party tools yourself.<!-- NOTE: If updating this line or the one below, search for and update the matching UI copy on the Code patterns page in codacy-spa. -->

     You can't configure these tools on the Codacy UI, since you manage their configuration locally.